Use Conditional CSS Comments with Ajax

 To create such stylesheets, you can use conditional comments with the following advantages:

-Only browsers that need (or take advantage) of the style sheets will download them.
+Only browsers that need or use the stylesheets will download them.

-The base style sheets (should) be completely standards based, serving as the foundation.
+The base stylesheets are completely standards based, serving as the foundation.

-No validation issues for browser-specific code such as IE’s expressions, or untested CSS 3 rules, as the code will be executed only if browsers supporting it
+No validation issues, such as IE expressions or untested CSS 3 rules, for browser-specific code occur as the code will be executed only if browsers supporting it

-Set the EnablePageHeadUpdate property of the AJAXcontrol to false - this way it will not update the Head tag.
+Headtag.
 However, if you load controls dynamically with AJAX, their stylesheets will not be applied.
-This is fixable as well - you just need to manually add the style sheet declarations for the controls on the page.
+To fix this issue, manually add the stylesheet declarations for the controls on the page.